Ice Plant Ground Cover: What You Need To Know

 As a result, the plant starts dying and withering due to stem or root rot.

-You may feed this plant by adding slow-release fertilizer or compost when planting and give them another dose during the fall season.
+You may feed this plant by adding slow-release fertilizer or compost when planting and give it another dose during the fall season.

-Keep in mind too much fertilizer will prevent the ability of this plant to survive the winters.
+Keep in mind that too much fertilizer will prevent this plant from surviving the winter.

 Moreover, remember to mulch them when you live in colder climates.